 Take Charge Of Your Health - Make An Appointment (518) 689-2244

 Whether the goal is to lessen pain, find an alternative to pharmaceuticals, or improve your quality of life, naturopathic medicine lets you get the best of both worlds - conventional medicine and safe, proven complementary therapies.

 Typically the first session is 90 minutes long, during which time the doctor and patient form a partnership.
 An extensive history, including all facets of the patient’s beliefs, symptoms and lifestyle are examined, which form the groundwork for developing an effective comprehensive treatment plan.
 This partnership is strengthened by the patient’s accessibility to Dr. DiRoma or Dr. Carle during and after treatment begins.

 Free 15 Minute Initial Phone Consultation

-Call the Center for a free initial consultation with Dr. Korey DiRoma who can answer your natural healthcare questions.
+Call the Center for a free initial consultation with Dr. Korey DiRoma or Dr. Satish Mohan, who can answer your natural healthcare questions.

 Dr. Korey DiRoma offer integrative naturopathic consultations at both the Center’s Delmar office and naturopathic primary care at the Center’s Bennington office.
 To make an appointment, please call the Center in Delmar at 518-689-2244 or Bennington at 882-445-3152 or Contact Us by Email.